Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 This approach gives a softer, more expressive and atmospheric feel to the drawing than using the starker white on dark background and is good for looking at the way light defines volume and mass.
 It is a quick, immediate way of drawing and is a very good drawing exercise for painters.
 The key to this approach is bold confident drawing.

 Subtractive drawing demo

-My subject for this drawing is one of my many orchid plants, which seem to thrive despite, or maybe because of, my neglect.
+My subject for this drawing idea or approach is one of my many orchid plants, which seem to thrive despite, or maybe because of, my neglect.

 Materials for subtractive drawing